A study of 'Star Wars'

 After all, many of the inventions in the original trilogy have real-life counterparts in our laboratories: high-energy lasers, for example, or power systems for remote bases.
 We build parts for spacecraft, too.

 And let's face it – we're a company of more than 30,000 engineers, and many of us grew up dreaming of building our own landspeeders someday.
-So with the first entry in the new trilogy finally upon us, we just couldn't help ourselves: we took a look at the original films and how the heroes and villains used – or should have used – the fantastic technology of the Star Wars galaxy.
+So with new sequels and origin stories finally upon us, we just couldn't help ourselves: we took a look at the original films and how the heroes and villains used – or should have used – the fantastic technology of the Star Wars galaxy.

 Here’s what we found.

 Nobody had good cyber

 First, the Empire.
 Think back to “Episode IV: A New Hope,” where R2-D2 simply plugs in to the Death Star’s network and disables the trash compactor that is about to crush Luke, Leia, Han Solo and Chewbacca.

 That sort of activity is what IT security professionals call an anomaly – a rare occurrence that warrants further investigation.
 It’s a good thing the Death Star lacked an insider-threat detection system, which would have helped the Empire corner the rebels right then and there.